-Philanthropy Colorado was founded in the early 1970s by a few representatives from local foundations who recognized the value in sharing expertise, skills and experiences.
+Philanthropy Colorado was founded in the early 1970s by representatives from local foundations who recognized the value in sharing expertise, skills and experiences.
 The organization was later officially incorporated and received nonprofit, 501(c)3 status in 2003.

 We went by the name Colorado Association of Funders until the board unanimously approved a name change in 2019.
-As we’ve evolved and grown over almost a half-century, we found we needed a name that better reflected our membership, mission and values.
+As we’ve evolved and grown over almost a half-century, we found the new name better reflects our membership, mission and values.

 Philanthropy Colorado now functions as a dynamic statewide network, with active involvement of more than 100 member organizations that represent the diversity of the sector and our state.
 We welcome private, family and community foundations, businesses and corporate foundations, federated funds and workplace giving programs, government agencies, donor-advised funds, individual philanthropists, and those who advise the field to be part of our network.

 Our mission is “to strengthen Colorado communities by bringing people, information and resources together.